Prajñāparādha: The Bridge Between Yoga and Ayurveda

 This concept is prajñāparādha.

-It points to a disturbance in discernment.
+Ayurveda points to a disturbance in discernment.

-Understanding this concept offers a bridge between Ayurveda and Yoga, between the physical processes of the body and the deeper patterns of the mind and consciousness that shape them.
+This is understood as a profound misalignment between what we know to be true and how we choose to act.
+Understanding this offers the ultimate bridge between Ayurveda and Yoga, linking the physical processes of the body to the deeper patterns of consciousness.

 What Is Prajñāparādha?